Sir John Eliot Gardiner

-The extent of Gardiner’s repertoire is illustrated by over 250 recordings he has made for major record companies and by numerous international awards including most recently the Gramophone’s Special Achievement Award for live recordings of the complete church cantatas of Johann Sebastian Bach.
+The extent of Gardiner’s repertoire is illustrated by over 250 recordings for major record companies and by numerous international awards including the Gramophone’s Special Achievement Award for live recordings of the complete church cantatas of JS Bach by Soli Deo Gloria.

 In recognition of his work, Sir John Eliot Gardiner has received several international prizes, and honorary doctorates from the University of Lyon, the New England Conservatory of Music, and the University of Pavia.
 In 1992 he became an Honorary Fellow of both King’s College London and the Royal Academy of Music and in 2007/8 a Visiting Fellow of Peterhouse, Cambridge.
 He was made a CBE in 1990 and a Knight Bachelor in the 1998 Queen’s Birthday Honours List.
 He was nominated Commandeur dans l’Ordre des Arts et des Lettres in 1996 an received the Order of Merit of the Federal Republic of Germany in 2005.
 He was made Chevalier de la Légion d’Honneur in 2010.

 In 2013 he won the Critics’ Circle’s Outstanding Musician award.
 He was recently appointed president of the Bach Archive in Leipzig, and his long-awaited book on Bach, Music in the Castle of Heaven, was published by Penguin in 2013.